Alfred de Rothschild: Honours

 Freiherr de Rothschild was invested as a Commander of the Royal Victorian Order (CVO) by King Edward VII at Buckingham Palace in 1902.
 He was awarded the Legion of Honour by the government of France and the 1st Class Order of the Crown by the Kingdom of Prussia, and made Grand Cross of the Order of Franz Joseph of Austria-Hungary.

 Philanthropy

 A patron of the arts, he donated money to the National Gallery, London for acquisitions.
 He was trustee of both that gallery and the Wallace Collection.

 Daughter

-Alfred de Rothschild probably had an illegitimate child from a long-term relationship with a Mrs. Maria ("Mina") Boyer Wombwell.
+Alfred de Rothschild probably had an illegitimate child from a long-term relationship with a Mrs. Marie ("Mina") Boyer Wombwell.
 The birth certificate states her father as "Frederick C. Wombwell", but Alfred always acted as her guardian, and the girl's name, Almina, suggests the combination of "Al" and "Mina".
 However, it has also been assumed that Alfred was primarily homosexual, and it is possible that Alfred encouraged an illusion of paternity as a way of deflecting attention from his sexuality.